danielhariyanto/danielhariyanto/README.md

 ### Check out my [LinkedIn](https://www.linkedin.com/in/danielhariyanto/)

 ## ABOUT ME
-I'm a sophomore at Brandeis University studying Computer Science 💻 and Biophysics 🔬, minoring in Math and Linguistics.
+I'm a sophomore at Brandeis University studying Computer Science and Applied Math, minoring in Business.

-<b>Relevant courses</b>: Advanced Programming Techniques in Java, Data Structures & Algorithms, Fundamentals of Artificial Intelligence (AI), Practical Machine Learning with Big Data, Deep Learning, Software Engineering Capstone Project, Discrete Math, Applied Linear Algebra, Multivariable Calculus
+<b>Relevant courses</b>: Advanced Programming Techniques in Java, Data Structures & Algorithms, Fundamentals of Artificial Intelligence (AI), Practical Machine Learning with Big Data, Deep Learning, Discrete Math, Applied Linear Algebra, Multivariable Calculus

 I believe in the empowering capabilities of knowledge.
 I embrace my opportunity as a scholar to advance my abilities and erudition at the intersection of research and tech.
 I am a passionate knowledge-seeker and a driven opportunity-chaser who aspires to use my experiences to create impact through innovation.